 While I was able to get VHF-Hi channels with my Mohu Sky, not everyone will have the same experience due to interference patterns varying by location.
 If you are having issues receiving VHF-Hi channels there are antennas designed to do a decent job with both UHF and Hi-VHF channels.

 As for outdoor, the Antennas Direct Clearstream 2V is a good option.
 It pulls channels within a 70 degree arc and adds about 8 dB of gain to the noise margin.
 While Antennas Direct considers this an indoor/outdoor antenna, it’s a bit too bulky for me to consider this an indoor antenna.
+IF you need a bit more power then try the upgraded Clearstream 4V.

 If you need a bit more antenna gain you can try the Winegard HD7694P.
 It requires more precise aiming than other antennas but will pull channels at long distances in the VHF-Hi spectrum.
 It offers a gain between 10-13 dB depending on the channel you are trying to receive.